 Our local library offers free passes to local museums and attractions.
 You can even reserve them for a specific day.
 Check your library to see if they offer any cultural passes for your family to use for an exciting outing.

 No, don’t rent an expensive cabin.
 Those can cost as much as an expensive hotel with room service.
-If you and your family like nature, go on a real camping trip with tents (this camping checklist will make sure you have everything you need).
+If you and your family like nature, go on a real camping trip with tents (this camping checklist will ensure you have everything you need).
 There are free camping sites around the country.
-If you have the equipment, and the gas to get there you can camp and see the sights rather cheaply.
+If you have the equipment and the gas to get there, you can camp and see the sights rather cheaply.

 Did you know that you can use your vacation time to travel and volunteer, thus saving money in the process?
 Plus, you get to teach your children about the importance of community involvement.
 You can find family volunteer destinations at various websites, such as Elevate Destinations.